 Run smoke tests to ensure reliability in production

 Smoke testing, or testing in production, can be risky.
-However, when you’ve done your homework correctly in the testing stage, it can help ensure the core functionality of the software’s running smoothly.
+Doing your homework in the testing stage can ensure the core functionality of the software is running smoothly.

 Keep track of logs